High Country Hummingbird Festival

 - Tom Wood will lead a fascinating presentation on hummingbird natural history

 - Adobe Mountain Wildlife Center will have an educational exhibit featuring hawks, owls and other wildlife

 - Get your photo taken with one of the Adobe Mountain Center animals

-- Department staff will discuss and instruct on how to photograph hummingbirds.
+- AZGFD department photographer, George Andrejko, will lead a one hour workshop on hummingbird photography.
 Be sure to bring your camera and a tripod for this hands-on activity

 - Department staff will lead a “birding basics” program, including identification tips, recommended field guides and technological tools available to aid in learning about our avian visitors